How to Choose the Right Homeowners Insurance Deductible

 Types of Home Insurance Deductibles

-There are two basic types of homeowners insurance deductibles that determine how much you’ll pay when you file a claim.
-Your policy will clearly state which type of deductible applies to each coverage.
+There are two basic types of homeowners insurance deductibles that determine how much you’ll pay when you file a claim: fixed dollar amounts and percentage deductibles.
+Your policy will clearly state which type of deductible applies to each coverage or peril (NAIC).

 Dollar amount deductibles